 Solution – Unless there’s a sports-specific reason you’re training, your whole workout — including cardio — should last no longer than 45 intense minutes, excluding warm-up time.
 “Research indicates that longer sessions lead to unfavorable changes to hardgainers’ testosterone-to-cortisol ratio,” says Eric Cressey, coauthor of Maximum Strength: Get Your Strongest Body in 16 Weeks with the Ultimate Weight-Training Program (De Capo, 2008).
 More of the stress hormone cortisol means more difficulty gaining muscle.

 When you’re on the treadmill, set the incline to get more bang for your buck — you’ll work glutes, calves and quads more intensely.
 If cardio is a large part of your fitness regimen — that is, if you’re an endurance athlete — be sure to include extra calories in your diet to compensate.

 Also, hardgainers shouldn’t lift on consecutive days.
 Back-to-back weight-training sessions can tax their nervous systems and diminish results.
 Try lifting intensely every other day for three weeks, incorporating an easier week, and then ramping back up for three more weeks of heavy lifting.
 This periodized approach will allow your body adequate time to repair muscles.
-(For more on periodization, see “Chart a Course to Fitness” in the December 2007 archives.)
+(For more on periodization, see “Chart a Course to Fitness”.)